TallKite/linnstrument-firmware/README.md

 single sequence twice as long.
 This is indicated by sequence #1 being accented and sequence #2 blinking.
 You can chain #3 and #4 together as well.
 Or chain all 4 together.
 The lights for the entire chain will blink when it's playing.
 When making a chain, to start at the beginning of the chain not the end, hold the last sequence and tap the first one.
-The NEXT and PREV footswitches take you to the next/previous chain as expected.
 You can still select sequences and chains on the fly as the sequencer is playing.
 You can also chain and unchain on the fly.
-Straight/dotted/triplet/swing and quarter/eighth/sixteenth are still set individually for each sequence, so 1 chain can mix these together.
+Straight/dotted/triplet/swing and quarter/8th/16th are still set individually for each sequence, so 1 chain can mix these together.
 To clear all chains in a split, tap the hidden switch immediately to the left of the 4 selector pads.
 Or just unplug the Linnstrument.

-SEQUENCER: When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following pedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.
+SEQUENCER PEDALS: When playing in one split and using the other split as a sequencer, it's no longer necessary to switch to the other split before using the following pedals (or switches or midi NRPN messages): PLAY, PREV, NEXT and MUTE.
+Outside of a chain, the NEXT and PREV footswitches take you to the next/previous sequence as before.
+You can double-tap or triple-tap the NEXT and PREV footswitches to skip forward/backward multiple sequences.
+Thus triple-tapping NEXT is the same as single-tapping PREV, which means you only need one pedal to go anywhere.
+From within a chain, NEXT and PREV operate relative to the upcoming sequence in the chain, not the current one.
+Thus pressing PREV repeats the current sequence and pressing NEXT goes forward two sequences, not one.
+One exception: from the rightmost sequence of a chain, NEXT exits the chain.
+(Otherwise one could never exit.)

+SEQUENCER PROJECTS: in the Load/Save screen, the projects now run top to bottom, with the top row being 1-4 not 13-16.
+This is more intuitive because it matches how people read, for example how you are reading this very paragraph right now.
+(These project numbers only matter when using the Updater app to export/import projects to/from your computer.)
+As a result, projects you might have previously saved to the top row are now in the bottom row.
+To move them, load them from the bottom row and save them to the top row.

 BLINKING MODE: This is a variation of the SAME mode that shows you other occurences of the currently played note.